ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

   	.4byte	100                     # 0x64
   	.size	gI, 4

-Above code, it loads the high address part of gI PC relative address (16 bits) to register $2 and shift 16 bits.
+As above code, it loads the high address part of gI PC relative address (16 bits) to register $2 and shift 16 bits.
 Now, the register $2 got it's high part of gI absolute address.
 Next, it add register $2 and low part of gI absolute address into $2.
 At this point, it get the gI memory address.
 Finally, it get the gI content by